fivetran/dbt_facebook_ads_source/models/docs.md

 {% enddocs %}

 {% docs _1_d_view %}
-Conversion metric value using an attribution window of "1 day after viewing the ad"
+Conversion metric value using an attribution window of "1 day after viewing the ad".
+Not included in downstream models by default.
+To persist this field, refer to the [README](https://github.com/fivetran/dbt_facebook_ads_source?tab=readme-ov-file#passing-through-additional-metrics).
 {% enddocs %}

 {% docs _7_d_click %}
 Conversion metric value using an attribution window of "7 days after clicking the ad".
+Not included in downstream models by default.
+To persist this field, refer to the [README](https://github.com/fivetran/dbt_facebook_ads_source?tab=readme-ov-file#passing-through-additional-metrics).
 {% enddocs %}

 {% docs index %}